tohwsw/aws-ecs-workshop-console/Lab1-Getting-Started-with-ECS/readme.md

 docker push 284245693010.dkr.ecr.ap-southeast-1.amazonaws.com/colorteller:latest
 ```

 Go to the folder examples/apps/colorapp/src/gateway.
 Execute a docker build with the respective repository uri for colorgateway and push it to the repository.
+Please change the account id 284245693010 to your own.

 ```
 cd ~/environment/aws-app-mesh-examples/examples/apps/colorapp/src/gateway